ansys/pyensight/doc/source/calc_functions.rst

 .. note::
     Generally this function should not be necessary.
-The SOSConstant functionality has been pulled into the server/SOS infrastructure.
-It remains for backward compatibility.
+The :ref:`SOSConstant() <SOSConstant>` function has been pulled into the server/SOS infrastructure.
+However, this function remains for backward compatibility.

 Computes a constant variable whose value is the result of applying a reduction operation on that constant variable over the values on each of the servers.
 If there is no SOS involved or only a single server, the result is the same as the constant variable value on the single server.

 The selected part is used to select the case from which the constant variable is used.
-The constant variable itself is specified (this can be from the dataset or a computed value.
-The actual operation to be performed is selected as an integer from 0 to 3.
-The operation can be a simple summation of the values from each of the servers, an average of the values from the servers (note that the weight given to each server in the average is the same, so this is essentially the sum operation divided by the number of servers) or the minimum/maximum of the values on each of the servers.
+The constant variable itself is specified (from the dataset or a computed value).
+The operation to perform is selected as an integer from ``0`` to ``3``:

+- ``0``: A simple summation of the values from each of the servers.
+- ``1``: An average of the values from the servers.
+(The weight given to each server in the average is the same, so this is essentially the sum operation divided by the number of servers.)
+- ``2``: The minimum of the values on each of the servers.
+- ``3``: The maximum of the values on each of the servers.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 30 70

     * - variable